Big data: what it is and how it is changing finance.

 Everyday computers process 2.5 quintillion bytes as a crucial element in choosing the right investments in financial markets and algorithms generate 60-70% of stock exchange trades.
 Artificial Intelligence is playing a huge role in the financial sector, changing it in unexpected ways.

 According to the report by the research agency Gartner, in 2021 AI will generate $2.9 trillion in business value and recover 6.2 billion hours of worker productivity, while according to Cb Insights, from 2013 to 2017, the world’s leading banks invested $118 billion in FinTech alone.

-Both finance and trading are based on accurate inputs in decision-making business models.
+Trading financial instruments needs accurate inputs in decision-making business models.
 Numbers were traditionally processed by human beings and decision-making was subsequently based on expected risks and trends.
 Today computers perform these same tasks, processing data on a massive scale and drawing conclusions almost instantaneously thanks to several different resources.